The effective speed of sound in cosmological perturbation theory: Implications for unified dark sector models

-Thus for a unified dark sector model based on a single scalar field with Lagrangian $L(X,\phi)$ to mimic the behavior of a universe as if it contains two separate matter content, \emph{viz}.\ dark matter with $c_{{e(m)}}^{2}\,=\,w_{{m}}\,=\,0$ and dark energy with $c_{{e(de)}}^{2} < 1$, it is required that the $c_{e}^{2}$ of such a unified model must evolve from a value close to zero ($10^{-10}$ at $z \simeq 1000$) at the matter dominated epoch to a value of the order of $10^{-1}$ or lower at the present epoch.
-Hence, the effective speed of sound of a unified dark sector model must evolve with time unless the case when $p_{de} = -\rho_{de}$ and $c_{{e(m)}} \neq 0$ as in the model described in Ref.~\cite{Sahni:2015hbf}.
+In summary, for a unified dark sector model based on a single scalar field $L(X,\phi)$ to successfully mimic a universe containing two distinct components, namely, pressureless dark matter ($c_{e(m)}^{2} = w_{m} = 0$) and subluminal dark energy ($c_{e(de)}^{2} < 1$), the effective speed of sound $c_{e}^{2}$ must undergo a significant evolution.
+Specifically, it must transition from a vanishingly small value (approximately $10^{-10}$ at $z \approx 1000$) during the matter-dominated epoch to a value of approximately $10^{-1}$ or lower at the present epoch.
+Consequently, a time-varying effective speed of sound is a fundamental requirement for most unified dark sector models.
+The only exception to this requirement occurs in specialized scenarios where $p_{de} = -\rho_{de}$ and $c_{e(m)} \neq 0$, such as the specific model proposed in Ref.~\cite{Sahni:2015hbf}, where the dark energy component mimics a cosmological constant.